FAQ Center

 It’s not as hard as you may think.
 This is a common request, and we are happy to help.
 It is possible to commence the study by logging into the Radio Electronics School website and using the Foundation theory and Practical videos.
 The net address is https://res.net.au

 If there is any problem with the study or you need help with then make a note of it and bring it along to the meetings.
-Our members Martin VK4MCU, Bob VK4YA or Eddie VK4TJE will be happy to help (as will all other members – we are a friendly club).
+Our members will be happy to help (as will all other members – we are a friendly club).

 I’ve got skills that maybe useful to the Society